schlapbe/AbletonLOMParser/README.md

 **Data Structure**
 Objects (or Modules) have Children, Methods, Properties, Sub-Classes, Listeners.
-I used keywords, tags to break the elements into the different pieces, regarding reference, type of object, path and description and stored them into a dictionary.
+I used keywords, tags to break the elements into the different pieces, regarding type of object, path and description and stored them into a dictionary with a unique id as a reference.

 The hierachy of the xml files is flat though. e.g.